Social media reacts to Big Ten championship

-After the Illini stormed to a Big Ten title on Sunday night, Twitter did was Twitter does.
+After the Illini stormed to a Big Ten title on Sunday night, Twitter did what Twitter does.
 A sampling:

 First up: Ayo Dosunmu rightfully fired up.